marcuevasb/MultilayerEcoNet/README.md

 In Null_models.ipynb:

-1- Import the resource-function matrix $\bf P$, computed from the RCF tensor of the Na Redona dataset based on Eq.1 of the paper generated in FullCode.ipyng.
+1- Import the resource-function matrix $\bf P$, computed from the RCF tensor of the Na Redona dataset based on Eq.1 of the paper generated in FullCode.ipynb.

 2- Visualize $\bf P$ along with some randomizations and compute NODF for binarizations.